 Nick Mooney, a Tasmanian conservationist biologist, writer, wildlife expert, and ecological educator, joins the Odalisque crew in Port Davey as a guide on rotation.
-In 2009, Nick left 32 years full time work as a wildlife biologist with the Tasmanian government, a period preceded by studies at the University of Tasmania.
-In that period there were few wildlife conservation issues Nick hasn’t progressed, including many surveys in the Port Davey area – diving for fish and marine invertebrates, seabird counts, assessing mammals such as Tasmanian devils and spotted-tailed quolls and land birds including the orange-bellied parrot and raptors.
-In 2006, Nick received a Local Hero award as part of the Australian of the Year program, for his work with initiating the response to devil disease and advocating feral animal control.
+In 2009, Nick left 32 years of full-time work as a wildlife biologist with the Tasmanian government – a period preceded by studies at the University of Tasmania.
+In this period, there were few wildlife conservation issues Nick hadn’t progressed, including many surveys in the Port Davey area – diving for fish and marine invertebrates, conducting seabird counts, assessing mammals such as Tasmanian devils and spotted-tailed quolls, and land birds including the orange-bellied parrot and various raptors.
+In 2006, Nick received a Local Hero award as part of the Australian of the Year program for his work initiating the response to devil disease and advocating feral animal control.

-Nick is enthusiastic about high grade nature tourism as a way of value-adding to wildlife to make it more appreciated.
-He regularly visits Antarctica and many areas of Tasmania, including the Port Davey area, as a guide to continue this process.
-Nick’s knowledge and ability to make nature more easily understood will contribute to an upmost educational experience for guests embarking on an expedition into this magnificent, wild, World Heritage Area.
+Nick is enthusiastic about high-grade nature tourism as a way of value-adding to wildlife to make it more appreciated.
+He regularly visits Antarctica, Port Davey, and other various areas of Tasmania as a guide to continue this process.
+Nick’s knowledge and ability to make nature more easily understood will contribute to an utmost educational experience for guests embarking on an expedition into this magnificent, wild, World Heritage Area.

-Peter Marmion has a great love for the South West wilderness.
-A favourite corner of this area is the magnificent Port Davey / Bathurst Harbour waterway.
-Peter has been a frequent visitor to the region since the early 1970s.
-He has a deep understanding of its rich history and diverse natural heritage.
+Peter Marmion has a great love for the Southwest wilderness.
+A favourite corner of his is the magnificent Port Davey / Bathurst Harbour waterway.
+Peter has been a frequent visitor to the region since the early 1970s leaving him with a deep understanding of its rich history and diverse natural heritage.

-He has been a guide in Tasmania’s wild country for 25 years.
-Much of this guiding work has been in the far southwest.
-He has also worked for TAFETAS training adventure guides.
-Peter has been a volunteer with the Orange Bellied Parrot recovery team for over 20 years.
-He has been an assistant on a wide range of conservation projects including raptor research, feral cat management and bird surveying.
-He is a keen yachtsman who has sailed to Port Davey many times.
-He has spent his life bushwalking in the South West wilderness and knows the Port Davey area intimately.
+Peter has been a guide in Tasmania’s wild country for almost 30 years, with much of this work taking place in the far Southwest.
+He has also worked for TAFETAS training adventure guides as well as volunteering with the Orange Bellied Parrot recovery team for over 20 years.
+He has been an assistant on a wide range of conservation projects including raptor research, feral cat management, and bird surveying.
+Peter is a keen yachtsman who has sailed to Port Davey many times.
+He has spent his life bush-walking in the Southwest wilderness and knows the Port Davey area intimately.